ModaOperandi/agora/CONTRIBUTING.md

       3. If the changes needed to a PR are small, you can add a "LGTM once the following comments are adressed..." this will reduce needless back and forth.

-      4. If the PR only needs a few changes before being merged, any MAINTAINER can make a replacement PR that incorporates the existing commits and fixes the problems before a fast track merge.
+      4. If the PR only needs a few changes before being merged, any CODEOWNER can make a replacement PR that incorporates the existing commits and fixes the problems before a fast track merge.

    2. Closing pull requests

       1. If a PR appears to be abandoned, after having attempted to contact the original contributor, then a replacement PR may be made.
 Once the replacement PR is made, any contributor may close the original one.

       2. If you are not sure if the pull request implements a good feature or you do not understand the purpose of the PR, ask the contributor to provide more documentation.
-If the contributor is not able to adequately explain the purpose of the PR, the PR may be closed by any MAINTAINER.
+If the contributor is not able to adequately explain the purpose of the PR, the PR may be closed by any CODEOWNER.

-      3. If a MAINTAINER feels that the pull request is sufficiently architecturally flawed, or if the pull request needs significantly more design discussion before being considered, the MAINTAINER should close the pull request with a short explanation of what discussion still needs to be had.
-It is important not to leave such pull requests open, as this will waste both the MAINTAINER's time and the contributor's time.
+      3. If a CODEOWNER feels that the pull request is sufficiently architecturally flawed, or if the pull request needs significantly more design discussion before being considered, the CODEOWNER should close the pull request with a short explanation of what discussion still needs to be had.
+It is important not to leave such pull requests open, as this will waste both the CODEOWNER's time and the contributor's time.
 It is not good to string a contributor on for weeks or months, having them make many changes to a PR that will eventually be rejected.

 ## Who decides what?

-All decisions are pull requests, and the relevant maintainers make decisions by accepting or refusing pull requests.
+All decisions are pull requests, and the relevant code owners make decisions by accepting or refusing pull requests.
 Review and acceptance by anyone is denoted by adding a comment in the pull request: `LGTM`.
-However, only currently listed `MAINTAINERS` are counted towards the required majority.
+However, only currently listed `CODEOWNERS` are counted towards the required majority.

 Event repositories follow the timeless, highly efficient and totally unfair system known as [Benevolent dictator for